agrc/palletjack/docs/api.md

 ### GoogleDriveDownloader

-`GoogleDriveDownloader` will download any publicly-shared non-html file (ie, Content-Type != text/html) Google Drive file from it's sharing link.
+`GoogleDriveDownloader` provides methods to download any non-html file (ie, Content-Type != text/html) Google Drive file from it's sharing link.
+The files may be publicly shared or shared with a service account.

 The initializer sets the output directory for saving the files.
 The `out_dir` attribute can be modified at any time to change this destination.

+This class has two similar sets of methods.
+The `*_using_api` methods authenticate to the Google API using a service account file and download using the API.
+If at all possible, use these methods to have the least likelihood of errors.
+They support publicly shared files along with files just shared to the service account.

+The other methods just use an anonymous HTTP request, which requires the files to be shared publicly.
+Google will block you from downloading after a certain amount of time/requests.
+A pause has been added to overcome this, but I've yet to find a good value for it.

-Methods
+#### Methods

+- `download_file_from_google_drive_using_api(self, gsheets_client, sharing_link, join_id)`
+  - Download a file to the out_dir set on the instantiated object using the Google API. `gsheets_client` is the authenticated Client object from `pygsheets.authorize()`. `sharing_link` should be in the form `https://drive.google.com/file/d/big_long_id/etc`. `join_id` is used for logging purposes to identify which attachment is being worked on.
+Will log an error if the URL doesn't match this pattern or it can't extract the unique id from the sharing URL.
+Will also log an error if the header's Content-Type is text/html, which usually indicates the HTTP response was an error message instead of the file.
+- `download_attachments_from_dataframe_using_api(self, service_file, dataframe, sharing_link_column, join_id_column, output_path_column)`
+  - Calls `download_file_from_google_drive_using_api` for every row in `dataframe`, saving the full path of the resulting file in `output_path_column`.
+Uses `service_file` to authenticate to the Google API using `pygsheets.authorize()`
-- `download_file_from_google_drive(self, sharing_link, join_id)`
+- `download_file_from_google_drive(self, sharing_link, join_id, pause=0.)`
-  - Download a file to the out_dir set on the instantiated object. `sharing_link` should be in the form `https://drive.google.com/file/d/big_long_id/etc`. `join_id` is used for logging purposes to identify which attachment is being worked on.
+  - Download a file to the out_dir set on the instantiated object using an anonymous HTTP request. `sharing_link` should be in the form `https://drive.google.com/file/d/big_long_id/etc`. `join_id` is used for logging purposes to identify which attachment is being worked on. `pause` specifies a sleep in seconds before downloading to try to get around Google's blocking.
 Will log an error if the URL doesn't match this pattern or it can't extract the unique id from the sharing URL.
 Will also log an error if the header's Content-Type is text/html, which usually indicates the HTTP response was an error message instead of the file.
 - `download_attachments_from_dataframe(self, dataframe, sharing_link_column, join_id_column, output_path_column)`
   - Calls `download_file_from_google_drive` for every row in `dataframe`, saving the full path of the resulting file in `output_path_column`